floweredscarf/su25/labs/lab15/index.md

 To receive credit for this lab:

 - Complete the implementation of `UnionFind.java`
-- Submit to Gradescope with your partner, as normal.
+- Submit to Gradescope, as normal.